mkhoirulwafa18/expense-manager/README.md

 - **Animations:** Bring your app to life with captivating animations that enhance user experience and engagement.

+- **Derry script support:** Powerful script runner and task automation tool.
+With Derry, you can easily manage and execute complex scripts and tasks right from your command line.

 ## Screenshots

 <div align="center">